annielcook/ac215-engai/README.md

       (4) Add model deployment to Vertex AI [/src/model-deployment/](src/model-deployment/)

+      (5) Switching from Model Pruning to Knowledge Distillation as compression technique

 #### Deployment Strategy ####

 We used Ansible to automate the provisioning and deployment of our frontend and backend containers to GCP.
 Below you can find a screenshot of the VM that's running our service on GCP.